-- Activate all of the Return Periods you want to use, 2, 10 and 100 year for example
+- Activate or deactivate the Return Periods you want to use, 2, 10 and 100 year for example

 - Select the Design Storm, for example, NRCS Type II

-- Enter, or import, the rainfall precipitation amounts
+- Enter directly, import or use RainMaps to setup the rainfall precipitation amounts

 Each step is explained in detail below.